giswqs/leafmap-book/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the Geospatial Data Science with Microsoft Planetary Computer and Leafmap project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that the Leafmap and Jupyter: Geospatial Data Science with Python project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.